Esophagectomy

 If you have a more advanced form of cancer, surgery alone won't be enough.
 Instead, you'll need a combination of therapies.
 Radiation and chemo as well as surgery can sometimes cure this cancer.
 They can also treat your pain and discomfort.

-Procedures to Ease the Symptoms
+Procedures to Ease Cancer Symptoms

 Widespread esophagus cancer often resists treatment.
 At this point, we'll do everything we can to help you manage the disease.
 Surgery may not be an option.
 But we can use other techniques to clear tumors.
 Procedures that can help you eat and swallow include: